-On Thursday, the Hungarian University of Sports Science (TF) renewed the cooperation agreement concluded in the "Semmelweis" times with one of the most important sports institutions in the world, the Shanghai Sports University.
+On Thursday, the Hungarian University of Sports Science (TF) renewed the cooperation agreement concluded in the "Semmelweis" times with one of the most important sports institutions in the world, the Shanghai Univeristy of Sport.

-On November 28, the Hungarian University of Sports Science (TF) and the Shanghai Sports University signed a cooperation agreement of historic significance, which will partially influence the future effectiveness of the two institutions.
+On November 28, the Hungarian University of Sports Science (TF) and the Shanghai Univeristy of Sport signed a cooperation agreement of historic significance, which will partially influence the future effectiveness of the two institutions.

 This contract had already been signed by the two institutions when TF was still operating as the Faculty of Physical Education and Sports Sciences under the governance of Semmelweis University.
-The recently renewed agreement was signed by TF’s Rector Professor Tamás Sterbenz, who already discussed the details of the agreement with representatives of the Shanghai Sports University during his trip to China in October.
+The recently renewed agreement was signed by TF’s Rector Professor Tamás Sterbenz, who already discussed the details of the agreement with representatives of the Shanghai Univeristy of Sport during his trip to China in October.

 In addition to Tamás Sterbenz, our institution was represented at the event by Denissza Blanár, Head of the International Relations Office and International Coordinator Gábor Csele, and TF doctorate student Grace Zhang Qingyuan was also present.